Visiting the Opera House in Paris: Palais Garnier

 It is a massive construction made of marble and decorated in gold.

-Charles Garnier, the architect who designed the building and gave it its name, said that “The opera is the staircase”.
+Charles Garnier, the architect who designed the building and gave it its name, said “The opera is the staircase”.

 Back in the 19th century, it was the place to “make an entrance” in your most elegant attire; these days it’s the place to take endless selfies.